marius-test/python_selenium_automation/README.md

 ### Notes

-- ChromeDriver path is hardcoded; update `PATH` variable to match your local setup.
+- ChromeDriver and GeckoDriver paths are hardcoded; update PATH variables to match your local setup.
 - Scripts use explicit and implicit waits to handle page load timing.
 - This was my first Selenium learning project and helped me build a solid foundation for more advanced automation work.